facebookincubator/velox/velox/docs/functions/spark/string.rst

 .. spark:function:: toprettystring(x) -> varchar

-    Returns pretty string for all scalar type except Timestamp.
+    Returns pretty string for all scalar type.
 It has several differences with casting value to string:

     - It prints null values (either from column or struct field) as "NULL".